tonyliu666/Dcard-HW/README.md

 **docker compose version**: Docker Compose version v2.18.1 on Mac If you use Windows or Linux, you can use Docker Compose version v2.26.1

-1. first, run **docker build -t dcard:latest .** on the redis branch
+1. first, run **docker build -t dcard:latest .** in the folder corresponding to the redis branch
-2. second, run **docker build -t dcard-background:latest  .** on the worker branch
+2. second, run **docker build -t dcard-background:latest  .** in the folder corresponding to the worker branch
-3. And finally run **docker compose up -d** on the redis branch
+3. And finally run **docker compose up -d** in the folder corresponding to the redis branch

 ### Test this api: